-Do not use Celexa if you have used an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.
+Do not use Celexa if you have used a MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Some young people have thoughts about suicide when first taking an antidepressant.
-Your doctor will need to check your progress at regular visits while you are using Celexa.
-Your family or other caregivers should also be alert to changes in your mood or symptoms.
+Stay alert to changes in your mood or symptoms.
+Report any new or worsening symptoms to your doctor.